 Uncharted 2 was the perfect mix of action, drama, and adventure, earning it a spot as one of the PS3’s best games.

-The Persona series has had its ups and downs, but the PS3 release of Persona 5 (also released to the PS4) is one of the best entries.
+The Persona series has had its ups and downs, but the PS3 release of Persona 5 (also released on the PS4) is one of the best entries.
 It also happens to be one of those must-play titles to grace the console during its nine-year lifespan.
 How do we know this?
-It’s been three years since the game released and the protagonist, Joker, is still finding work.
+It’s been years since the game released and the protagonist, Joker, is still finding work.
 Most recently as a fighter in Super Smash Bros.
 Ultimate.

 The Shin Megami and Persona series are off-the-wall role-playing games, and Persona 5 is really no different in that sense.
 It’s an attractive title with a fun art style that makes it feel like you’re playing through a vibrant, living manga.
 Text bubbles and audio cues pop onto the screen during exploration, creating a sort of welcomed mayhem that helps bring the world to life.